AUSTRALIAN IMMIGRATION NEWS

 The report explains that government employers cannot employ foreign graduates because of the requirement for an employee to be an Australian citizen or permanent resident.
 Legal and professional services and communication, technology and utilities employers also have concerns around the retention of international graduates while others worry that they may take the skills, knowledge and experience they gain from a graduate program to other employers.

 If you are interested in Australian visas , contact Migration Expert for information and advice on which visa is best suited to you.
-You can also try its visa eligibility assessment to see if you are eligible to apply for a visa to Australia.
+You can also try its Visa Assessment to see if you are eligible to apply for a visa to Australia.

 Hanna Eliasson | Migration Expert Australia